THE NECTARY

 Bloom time: Spring

 This winter dormant, lacy shrub, produces lovely white blooms in the spring and summer.
 It looks best mixed in with a wildflower planting.
 It does not tolerate root disturbance, so plant it in a place where the mature plant is intended to remain.
 It is a host plant for wild indigo duskywing (Erynnis baptisiae) and Zarucco duskywing (Erynnis zarucco) butterflies.
 Deer and rabbits will eat the foliage.
-The plant is able to tolerate the wildlife munching because of it's long taproot.
+The plant is able to tolerate the wildlife munching because of its long taproot.

 Many species of Baptisia were historically used to produce a blue dye, hence the common name of the genus, indigo.